wufhex/Mystic-xorstr/README.md

 |:----------------------------------:|:-----------------------------------:|
 | Windows Executable (MSVC v143)     | ELF Executable (GCC v11)    |

-Part of IDA64 disassembly of `MYSTIFY("Hello World, This is a string!");` using AVX from the ELF executable
+Part of IDA64 disassembly of `MYSTIFY("Hello World, This is a string!");` using AVX from the ELF executable, WITHOUT bloating.

 ```asm
 endbr64